From: European Cruise Guide

 Oceania's first ship, Regatta, entered service in 2002; its sister ship, Insignia, followed in 2003.
 A third Regatta-class vessel, Nautica, was added in 2005, and a fourth--Sirena--joined the Oceania fleet in 2016.
 All four ships are relatively intimate by today's megaship standards, carrying a maximum of 684 passengers and a crew of 400 each.
 Accomodations range from inside cabins to one-bedroom owner's suites, and 73 percent of the outside cabins have private balconies.

 In 2011, Oceania introduced Marina, which was built at a cost of US $600 million.
 The ship has berths for 1,250 passengers, or nearly double the capacity of Oceania's first generation of vessels but still mid-size by the standards of today's 3,000- and 4,000-passenger megaships.
 A sister ship, Riviera, was added in 2012.

-Oceania's 2017 European calendar runs from spring through fall, with 67 cruises aboard Insignia, Marina, Nautica, Riviera, and Sirena.
-Most itineraries are in the seven- to 10-day range, but several longer cruises and transatlantic crossings are also available.
+Oceania's 2018 European calendar runs from spring through fall, with 60 cruises aboard Marina, Nautica, Riviera, and Sirena.
+Most itineraries are in the one- to two-week range, but several longer cruises and transatlantic crossings are also available.